PROMO!

 GHK-Cu is a well-studied copper peptide linked to faster wound recovery, stronger skin, and more even tone.
 Another peptide, BPC-157, has been shown in research to support cell migration and tissue regeneration.
 Together, these actions help create conditions for quicker healing and improved skin strength.

-Research also examines how these peptides interact with molecules like hyaluronic acid, which contributes to tissue structure and hydration.
+Studies also examine how these peptides interact with components such as hyaluronic acid, which plays a role in maintaining tissue structure and hydration.

-Since collagen production is central to this repair process, an important question remains: how do these peptides influence collagen at the cellular level?
+Because collagen production is central to this repair process, an important question remains: how do copper peptides influence collagen synthesis at the cellular level?

-Discover BPC-157 from Peptide Works, a research peptide known for promoting tissue repair, angiogenesis and cellular migration ideal for exploring regenerative healing.
+Shop BPC-157 from Peptide Works, a research peptide studied for its potential role in tissue repair, angiogenesis, and cellular migration in regenerative research settings.

 How Does GHK-Cu Boost Collagen Production?